nanobot2000/11_duplicates/README.md

 # Quickstart

-The script requires the installed Python interpreter version 3.6.
+The script requires the installed Python interpreter version 3.x.

-You have to run the script with the `-d`, `--directory` argument with path to directory.
+You have to run the script with the `-d`, `--directory` argument with the path to the directory.

 To call the help, run the script with the `-h` or `--help` option.